-A new film on tuberculosis entitled, "The Quiet Betrayal", is now available in the Health Education Service Library of the Provincial Department of Health.
+A new film on tubercul entitled, "The Quiet Betray is now available in the He Education Service Library the Provincial Department Health.

-This film was written produced in Canada, is in color and runs $14\frac{1}{2}$ minutes.
+This film was written produced in Canada, is in or and runs 141⁄2 minutes.

-J. Frank Willis is the commentator in the English version and Arch McDonell, a Toronto actor and former TB patient, is the chief actor.
+J. Frank Willis is the comentator in the English sion and Arch McDonell Toronto actor and former patient, is the chief actor.

-The story line concerns a man of about 40 who, typical of hundreds who find their way into sanatorium, is not worried about his health.
-He feels tired but attaches no particular importance to it.
-Finally his worried wife manages to persuade him to see the doctor.
+The story line concern man of about 40 who, typ of hundreds who find their into sanatorium, is not v ried about his health.
+He f tired but attaches no part lar importance to it.
+Fin his worried wife manages persuade him to see the o tor.

-Watching what happens to him and his family, the audience sees clinics and the sanatorium, and learns about the how and wherefore of nostic procedures, the pitt of negligence and the dangers not only to the patient but to others.
+Watching what happenshim and his family, the a ence sees clinics and the storium, and learns about how and wherefore of mostic procedures, the pit of negligence and the dan not only to the patient bu others.

-It is an excellent film which we recommend h i g h l y to schools, hospitals and other interested groups.
+It is an excellent film we recommend highly schools, hospitals and o interested groups.